- Team Alignment – The Case of Getting Everyone on the Same Page

 - The Executive Leadership Team has a more clearly defined mission in the organization and a more active role in the leadership development program.

-A global organization in the petrochemical industry
+The Client – A global organization in the petrochemical industry

-- Faster and more productive problem solving.
+- Members reported significant enhancements at understanding cultural differences and faster and more productive problem solving.

 - Several Team Leaders have been promoted to manager larger projects in the organization.